Perspective | You can use FSA and HSA funds to buy an eye mask, but not masks to protect against coronavirus

 “The CDC is telling me I need to wear a mask to protect my health, but the IRS is saying I can’t use my HSA funds, even though the masks are for medical purposes,” Brooks said.
 “It’s ridiculous.”

-“Keep in mind that, even if it is permissible, a given FSA and HSA is not dutybound to cover every allowable expense,” said IRS spokesman Eric Smith, who said he couldn’t provide a specific answer to the mask issue.
+“Keep in mind that, even if it is permissible, a given FSA and HSA is not duty-bound to cover every allowable expense,” said IRS spokesman Eric Smith, who said he couldn’t provide a specific answer to the mask issue.

 Rouleau said the IRS could provide guidance that would allow people to use the funds in their FSA or HSA to purchase masks and other personal protective equipment, or Congress could enact legislation.